1/6 panel probes Trump pressure on Pence to reject election

-WASHINGTON (AP) — The 1/6 committee is set to plunge into Donald Trump’s last-ditch effort to salvage the 2020 election by pressuring Vice President Mike Pence to reject the electoral count — a highly unusual and potentially illegal strategy that was set in motion in the run-up to the U.S. Capitol riot.
+WASHINGTON (AP) — The 1/6 committee is set to plunge into Donald Trump’s last-ditch effort to salvage the 2020 election by pressuring Vice President Mike Pence to defy historical precedent and reject the electoral count in the run-up to the U.S. Capitol riot.

 Trump latched onto conservative law professor John Eastman’s obscure plan and launched a public and private pressure campaign on Pence days before the vice president was to preside over the Jan.
 6 joint session of Congress to certify Joe Biden's election victory.
-A federal judge has said it is “more likely than not” Trump committed crimes over the scheme.
+A federal judge has said it is “more likely than not” Trump committed crimes in his attempt to stop the certification.

 People are also reading…